BROMAR-ENGINEERING/FS-WORKBENCH/docs/PROJECT_INSTRUCTIONS.md

 ---

+## 2. Read `docs/RECENT_CHANGES.md` first

+Every schema addition, new shared service and behaviour change in the last few releases is listed there.
+It replaces the per-change broadcast prompts that used to be pasted into each chat.
+If the key or service you need appears in `docs/RECENT_CHANGES.md`, use it — that is the current state.

+---

-## 2. File ownership — read this before writing anything
+## 3. File ownership — read this before writing anything

 FS Workbench is built across several parallel chats. **Crossing this line breaks other people's work.**